When your dog starts to exhibit unusual behavior or seems under the weather, you may wonder if there is something wrong with him or her.

 In general, do not be afraid if your chihuahua starts reverse sneezing.
 You should worry if your dog starts having lengthy wheezing fits.
 If they last longer than a minute, that is when you should see a vet.

 The dog may have a more serious breathing problem such as a collapsing trachea.
 A collapsing trachea means that the cartilage that lines the windpipe is collapsing, making it difficult for air to get to the dog’s lungs.
+This often appears as a honking or goose sounding cough.

 Excessive tiredness, especially if it is accompanied by bloating or trouble breathing, can be a sign of illness in chihuahuas.
 Chihuahuas are prone to heart problems, and these can be early signs.